keerlu/keerlu.github.io/_posts/2018-07-17-wigner-function.md

 [gabor]:https://en.wikipedia.org/wiki/Gabor_transform

 This is still a ‘one size fits all’ window function, though.
 It seems plausible that you can often do better by using a window that’s based on the actual function that you are transforming.
-In the case of the Wigner function, it looks like you use something like the mirror image of the signal itself as the window function (see e.g. [here][mirror] for a paper considering the Wigner function as the expectationi value of the parity operator that reflects points in phase space.
+In the case of the Wigner function, it looks like you use something like the mirror image of the signal itself as the window function (see e.g. [here][mirror] for a paper considering the Wigner function as the expectation value of the parity operator that reflects points in phase space.
 I say ‘something like’ as I think there might still be another coordinate change going on… I need to write it all out properly in the same notation and see…)

 [mirror]:https://journals.aps.org/pra/abstract/10.1103/PhysRevA.15.449